HPCForge/BubbleML/README.md

 | [3D Pool Boiling Earth Gravity](https://anl.app.box.com/s/wwj2f9b0t2eetjmieoj163axmxctuswd)    | 140.7 GB |
 | [3D Pool Boiling Low Gravity](https://anl.app.box.com/s/vnsfq59k9gnkhxyhhrc48sjwj61sjnia/) | 71.5 GB |

-## Code Installation and Usage
+## Sample Code Installation and Usage

-The code currently assumes access to a fairly modern Nvidia GPU, though it may also work on AMD GPUs if PyTorch is installed with Rocm support.
+The code assumes access to a fairly modern Nvidia GPU, though it may also work on AMD GPUs if PyTorch is installed with Rocm support.
 Results have been reproduced on a Linux cluster with V100, A30, and A100 GPUs using PyTorch 2.0 and CUDA 11.7.